 How to apply for Polish citizenship?

-Did you know that if you have Polish ancestry, you might be eligible for Polish citizenship and an EU passport?
-This means you can live, work and study in any of the 28 EU member countries with no restrictions.
+Did you know that if you have Polish ancestry, you may be eligible for Polish citizenship and an EU passport?
+This would allow you to live, work, and study in any of the 28 EU member countries without restrictions.

-Do you have any ancestors from Polish descent?
-Perhaps a grandparent, parent or other relatives in your direct bloodline?
+Do you have any ancestors of Polish descent?
+Perhaps a grandparent, parent, or other relatives in your direct bloodline?

-Polish immigration has resulted in hundreds of thousands of people with Polish ancestry living outside Poland.
-Large waves of Polish migration occurred during the 19th and 20th century.
-Communities in the United States, Australia, South Africa and Canada make up the largest part of this diaspora,
+Polish immigration has resulted in hundreds of thousands of people with Polish ancestry living outside of Poland.
+Large waves of migration occurred during the 19th and 20th centuries.
+The largest Polish diaspora communities can be found in the United States, Australia, South Africa, and Canada.

 People of Polish descent who have never been citizens of Poland may be entitled to acquire citizenship under a simplified procedure, regardless of their current permanent residence.
 You can prove Polish descent by submitting documents that establish that one of your parents or grandparents is/was a Polish.